nodc-sweden/ifcb-data-pipeline/README.md

    ```

 2. **Install Python**:
    The pipeline uses Python for some data processing tasks using `reticulate`.
-To set up Python:
+To prepare Python:
-   - Install Python (version > 3.10 is recommended)
+   - Install [Python](https://www.python.org/downloads/) (the pipeline has been tested using versions > 3.10)
-   - A virtual environment is created in the pipeline using `iRfcb::py_install()`
+   - A virtual environment will be created when the pipeline is initialized using `iRfcb::ifcb_py_install()`

 3. **Install necessary packages**:
    In R: Ensure you have the required R packages installed by running: